Mulch for Casa Rosa Landscaping: My Insider Guide

 • Offers many different types of ground cover

-• Keeps mower away from trees reducing injury to roots or trunks
+• Keeps mowers away from trees, reducing injury to roots and trunks

 Cypress

 This affordable and attractive mulch option is composed of both wood and bark from shredded cypress trees.
-An organic mulch, it is shredded to make spreading easy.
-Cypress much has an advantage over other wood mulches such as pine bark or cedar bark due to its dense fibrous texture and weight, plus the way it is shredded, the pieces stick together and don’t dislodge in heavy rain, that’s why it is often sold as “no-float mulch.”
-Cypress mulch is typically reddish-gold in color and adds a pop of color to a landscape.
+As an organic mulch, it is shredded to make spreading easy.
+Cypress mulch has an advantage over other wood mulches such as pine bark or cedar bark due to its dense, fibrous texture and weight.
+The way it is shredded allows the pieces to stick together so they do not dislodge in heavy rain, which is why it is often sold as no float mulch.
+Cypress mulch is typically reddish gold in color and adds a pop of color to a landscape.

 Pine Bark

 Pine bark is a byproduct of the forest industry.
 It comes in ground and nugget forms and has a rich brown color.
-Pine bark settles slowly.
-Not only is it long-lasting, natural, and attractive, it can actually help to enrich your soil as it breaks down.
-On the negative side, pine bark is more buoyant than other types of mulch and as such should not be used in areas that flood.
+Pine bark settles slowly, and it is long lasting, natural, and attractive.
+It can even help enrich the soil as it breaks down.
+On the downside, pine bark is more buoyant than other types of mulch, so it should not be used in areas that flood.

 Eucalyptus

-Often used interchangeably with cypress mulch, eucalyptus mulch is a blend of finely shredded wood chips that bond together and help to hold moisture.
-The old wife’s tale is mulch made from eucalyptus keeps bugs, pests, and insects away.
-Eucalyptus mulch typically comes from plantations in South and Central Florida.
-They are grown specifically to be made into mulch.
-They grow quickly, so this mulch is considered renewable.
-Eucalyptus mulch is slightly less durable than cypress but longer-lasting than pine straw.
+Often used interchangeably with cypress mulch, eucalyptus mulch is a blend of finely shredded wood chips that bond together and help hold moisture.
+There is an old tale that mulch made from eucalyptus keeps bugs, pests, and insects away.
+Eucalyptus mulch typically comes from plantations in south and central Florida, where it is grown specifically for this purpose.
+Because it grows quickly, this mulch is considered renewable.
+Eucalyptus mulch is slightly less durable than cypress but longer lasting than pine straw.

 Pine Straw

-Pine straw, or pine needles, come from pine tree plantations which make wood and paper products.
-Pine straw is usually sold in bales.
-Pine needles are less likely to wash away because of the way they are knit together.
-This mulch is essentially just a ton of filler that’s been created by breaking up pine needles rather than wood chips.
-Pine needles are low maintenance, improve your soil, provide an earthy look, and environmentally friendly.
-Pine straw breaks down quickly and helps add organic matter to the soil.
-The fast breakdown of pine straw means it needs to be reapplied every six months to once a year for aesthetics.
+Pine straw, or pine needles, comes from pine tree plantations that also produce wood and paper products.
+It is usually sold in bales.
+Pine needles are less likely to wash away because of the way they knit together.
+Pine straw is low maintenance, improves soil quality, provides an earthy look, and is environmentally friendly.
+It also breaks down quickly, which helps add organic matter to the soil, though that fast breakdown means it needs to be reapplied every six months to a year to keep its appearance fresh.

 Rocks

 Inorganic mulches such as rock should be considered carefully.
-They do not breakdown over time which can serve as an advantage, but they do not improve the quality of the soil.
+They do not break down over time, which can be an advantage, but they also do not improve soil quality.
 Rock mulches work well in utility areas.
-Although inorganic mulches last a long time, they need to be regularly cleared of debris to look their best.
-The best thing about rocks is that they are incredibly low maintenance, incredibly low cost, and wind-resistant meaning, not only will you not have to take care of them, you will not have to deal with replacing them because they last.
+Although they last a long time, they need to be cleared of debris regularly to look their best.
+The upside is that rocks are low maintenance, low cost, and wind resistant, so there is little upkeep and no need to replace them for years.

-Experienced landscapers recognize the benefits of both rocks and mulch within unique landscape.
-In fact, you do not have to pick rocks or mulch, if both make sense, include them both tactfully.
-For the landscape at Casa Rosa, pine straw along the house perimeter and rocks along the property perimeter were used.
+Experienced landscapers recognize the benefits of both rocks and organic mulch within a single landscape.
+There is no rule that says you have to choose one or the other.
+If both make sense for your space, use them together tactfully.
+For the landscape at Casa Rosa, we used pine straw along the house perimeter and rock along the property perimeter, which let us get the softness of pine straw close to the house while keeping a lower maintenance border further out.

-Durability is an important consideration when selecting mulch.
-There is the need to replace every year as it decomposes over time reducing the depth of the mulch layer.
-It is a reoccurring cost in both time and expense.
-Mulch should be spread to a depth of three inches as there is such a thing as too much mulch.
-When the depth falls below two inches, replenish the mulch by adding another thin layer of mulch on top of the existing bed.
-Replacing the mulch entirely isn’t recommended; it may damage surface-level plant roots.
+Durability is an important factor when selecting mulch.
+Most types need to be replaced periodically as they decompose and the depth of the layer decreases, which is a recurring cost in both time and effort.
+Mulch should be spread to a depth of about three inches, since there is such a thing as too much mulch.
+When the depth falls below two inches, replenish it with another thin layer on top of the existing bed rather than removing it entirely, since a full replacement can damage surface level plant roots.

 Calculate How Much Mulch

-One cubic yard of mulch will cover 324 square feet of ground at one inch deep, or 108 square feet at three inches deep.
-At a three-inch depth, one cubic yard of mulch will cover an area about 10 feet X 10 feet.
+One cubic yard of mulch covers 324 square feet at one inch deep, or 108 square feet at three inches deep.
+At a three inch depth, one cubic yard covers an area of about 10 feet by 10 feet.

-Regardless of the type of mulch selected, the best depth for a mulch layer is 2-4 inch layer throughout the landscape bed and out to the drip line of newly planted trees.
-Any deeper, and it can be difficult for oxygen to reach the soil, which can cause your plants to suffer.
-Be careful not to pile mulch around the tree trunks as this can cause a slow decline in health.
-Prior to installing a new bed of mulch, you should first smother weeds by either laying sheets of newspaper down and wetting with water or treating existing weeds or turf with two herbicide applications.
+Regardless of the type you select, the best depth for a mulch layer is two to four inches throughout the landscape bed and out to the drip line of newly planted trees.
+Any deeper, and it becomes difficult for oxygen to reach the soil, which can cause plants to suffer.

 1. Monica Sherren Avatar